openkfw/Oscar/doc/services/initial-data-load.md

 - Geographical location data for map layer, that are stored in geojson format.
 - Data related to the point or area for map layer, that are stored in geojson or csv format.

-Once everything is set you can start the application with `start.sh` script, run this service (even more than once) with `runinitialload.sh` script and refresh web page in browser.
+Once everything is set you can start the application with `start.sh` script or `start_postgis.sh` for version with Postgis DB, run this service (even more than once) with `runinitialload.sh` script and refresh web page in browser.
 You can see map layers in map view and graphs filled with data on the dashboard.

 For a detailed description how to achieve this check [Run application with own data](../tutorials/run-application-with-own-data.md).